openfoodfacts/robotoff/doc/references/api.md

   - page (int) - the page number to return (default: 1)
   - count (int) - number of results to return (default: 25)
   - barcode (str, optional) - the barcode of the product.
-  - with_predictions (bool, optional) - whether to return images with or without predictions (default=False)
+  - with_predictions (bool, optional) -
+    if false (the default) returns only images where no prediction was made if true, returns all images corresponding to criterias

   - server_domain (str, optional) -   server domain.
 Default to 'api.openfoodfacts.org'